 Relic's next release, Space Marine was their second go at console games, this time set in the Warhammer universe.
 Players took control of Ultramarine Captain Titus as he repeled an Ork invasion on a Forge World.
 Mixing third-person shooting and melee, the game was praised for its combat and but was criticized for a lack of variety in environments and its linear campaign.

 On January 23, 2013 in a THQ property auction, Relic was acquired by Sega for $26.6 million.

-The first expected release under Sega is Company of Heroes 2.
+The company's first release under Sega was Company of Heroes 2.